SEBASTIANSTENZEL/SEBASTIANSTENZEL.github.io/index.md

 All we need are _**Raspberry Pi**_, _**TF card**_, _**heat sink**_, _**fan**_, and _**TypeC charging cable and plug**_.
 Raspberry Pi can centainly run without display.
 But I think it is more convenient to connect display and raspberry pi with _**Micro HDMI cable**_ when you first configure it.

 1. The first step is to write the system into TF card.
+Actually an official software for installing the system is provided, its name is [Pi Imager](https://www.raspberrypi.com/software/).

 #### What is Raspberry Pi ?